asleepyskye/archive-hrt.cat/other/journal.md

 This makes silicone stoppers sound like the best option.
 Because this is a less common material we feel the need to check compatability with MCT, BA, and BB.

+!!
+UPDATE: silicone stoppers are incompatible with BA, DO NOT USE

 ---

 [Depyrogenation 200C for 60 minutes](https://www.researchgate.net/profile/Tim-Sandle/publication/282704534_A_Practical_Approach_to_Depyrogenation_Studies_Using_Bacterial_Endotoxin/links/56193ca508ae6d173086ed5c/A-Practical-Approach-to-Depyrogenation-Studies-Using-Bacterial-Endotoxin.pdf) - may be more compatible with silicone

 [PTFE/Silicone septa max temp 200C](https://fscimage.fishersci.com/cmsassets/downloads/segment/Scientific/pdf/septum_selection_guide.pdf)

-There you have it.
-Use silicone stoppers and dry heat depyro at 200C for 60min.
+There you have it. ~~Use silicone stoppers and dry heat depyro at 200C for 60min.~~

 ## hmm